ankithakanneboina/QuizApp/README.md

 🌟 QuizApp
 📋 Description

+Tech: HTML, CSS, JavaScript

+Developed an interactive Quiz Application with multiple-choice questions and live score tracking.

+Implemented DOM manipulation and event handling to dynamically render questions, manage user input, and display real-time feedback.

+Designed a simple, responsive layout using CSS for an engaging user experience.

+Built completely from scratch, focusing on logic, state handling, and JavaScript fundamentals.

+💡 Highlight: Wrote custom logic for question flow and scoring instead of relying on prebuilt templates, showing initiative and understanding of JS flow control.
 A simple and responsive Quiz App built using HTML, CSS, and JavaScript.
 This project demonstrates basic front-end skills like DOM manipulation, styling, and event handling.